 – Comments, which provide a description of key accounting policies as well as other explanatory notes; and

-– Comparative information with respect to the period which is preceding.
+– Comparative information with respect to the period that precedes.

 Features of IPSAS Financial Statements in General

 Going Concern: Management must undertake an evaluation of an entity’s capacity to continue as a going concern while issuing financial statements.
-Unless management plans to liquidate the firm or discontinue trade, or has no practical choice but to do so, financial statements must be prepared on a going concern basis.
-When management is aware of major uncertainties linked to events or situations that might cast considerable doubt on the entity’s capacity to continue as a going concern when making its assessment, the entity must report such concerns.
+Unless management plans to liquidate the firm or discontinue trade, or has no practical choice but to do so, financial statements must be prepared on a going-concern basis.
+When management is aware of significant uncertainties associated with events or situations that may cast considerable doubt on the entity’s ability to continue as a going concern, it must report these concerns in its assessment.

 When an entity does not prepare financial statements on a continuing concern basis, it must disclose this fact, as well as the basis on which the financial statements were prepared and the reason for the firm’s non-going concern status.